Design 2017/ Build 2019

 Location: Under the I-64 Bridge, Water Street, New Albany, IN

-Hunger Skateparks and the New Albany Carnegie Center for Art and History are working together to beautify and renovate the New Albany Skatepark.
+Hunger Skateparks and the New Albany Carnegie Center for Art and History worked together to beautify and renovate the New Albany Skatepark.
 The old skatepark is in deep disrepair, making it a perfect opportunity for creative ideas and solutions.
 The site is located on the Ohio River walk and near the large pavilion.

 The old park:

 Concepts for the renovation and beautification of the skatepark site: